- Director: Martin Scorsese

 - Accolades: AFI 2007 Top 100 list (#4), Sight & Sound 2012 Top 100 list (#55), 2 Oscars (Best Actor – Robert De Niro, Best Film Editing), 6 additional Oscar nominations (Best Picture, Best Director – Martin Scorsese, Best Supporting Actor – Joe Pesci, Best Supporting Actress – Cathy Moriarty, Best Cinematography, Best Sound Mixing)

-- Where to Watch: Watch with subscription on Amazon Video or Hulu, Buy or Rent with Amazon Video, YouTube, or AppleTV
+- Where to Watch: Watch with subscription on Amazon Prime or Hulu, Buy or Rent with Amazon Video, YouTube, or AppleTV

 Of the movies in the Top 10 of the most recent AFI Top 100 list, I would probably say Raging Bull is the one your average American is least likely to have actually seen.
 It is there because it is beloved of the critics and filmmakers who vote for these things, though not particularly of audiences.
 Both Roger Ebert and Francis Ford Coppola, for example, always listed it among their all-time favorites.
 I respect it more than love it.
 Watching Raging Bull for the first time, I think I see what the people who love it see in it, particularly from a purely technical, filmmaking perspective.
 From a story perspective, it’s an extremely masculine movie that also takes as its essential subject toxic masculinity and the destruction it wreaks.
 I can see how that could be the subject matter of a good movie.
 But it’s also not really the kind of movie I actually want to watch.